matthewdeanmartin/raypack/README.md

 ## Capabilities

+- TODO: Warn if not python 3.9 or other glue compatible version
 - Calls poetry to create a virtualenv without dev dependencies
 - TODO: support pip, pipenv to create virtualenv.
 - Finds site-packages